belfinrv/MultimodalDeepLearningClass/README.md

 ## Project Overview
 **Title**: Classification of Independent Components from rs-fMRI Data
 **Objective**: To classify independent components derived from rs-fMRI data into 12 distinct classes using a multimodal approach.
 **Scope**: This project focuses on leveraging deep learning techniques, specifically 3D Convolutional Neural Networks (3D CNNs) and Multilayer Perceptrons (MLPs), to achieve accurate classification of rs-fMRI independent components.
-**Stakeholders**: Research Team, Neurology Department, Data Science Team

 ## Requirements Analysis
 **Functional Requirements**: